vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 ## Layout

-Auckland Airport has one runway 05R/23L, and it home to around 100 gates located around the airport.
+Auckland Airport has one runway, 05R/23L, and is home to around 100 gates located around the airport.
 Auckland is New Zealand's largest international airport serving over 57 airports with 24 airlines.

 ADD AD LAYOUT IMAGE HERE